-Sleeping, wakefulness, metabolism and body temperature are regulated through a daily cycle known as the circadian rhythm, also referred to as the “body clock.”
+Sleeping, wakefulness, metabolism, and body temperature are regulated through a daily cycle known as the circadian rhythm, also referred to as the “body clock.”
 Melatonin is a chemical that plays a key role in inducing sleep and synchronizing the sleep-wake cycle.
-It is also involved in learning and memory.
+Melatonin also is involved in learning and memory.

-Many Alzheimer’s patients have a disrupted circadian rhythm, causing them to experience a variety of sleeping problems, such as sleeping longer than usual and waking up frequently throughout the night.
-Interrupted sleep may also lead to a buildup of toxins harmful to the brain, worsening disease symptoms.
+Many Alzheimer’s disease patients have a disrupted circadian rhythm, causing them to experience a variety of sleeping problems, such as sleeping longer than usual and waking up frequently throughout the night.
+Interrupted sleep also may lead to a buildup of toxins harmful to the brain, worsening disease symptoms.

 Piromelatine is an oral treatment that improves sleep by modifying different chemical systems in the brain.
 For example, by stimulating melatonin receptors 1 (MT1) and 2 (MT2), Piromelatine can promote sleep.
-It can also improve memory, enhance mood, and reduce nighttime wakefulness by stimulating the serotonin receptor 5-HT1A.
-Its combined activity on both melatonin and serotonin receptors may help stimulate neuron growth in the brain.
+It also can improve memory, enhance mood, and reduce nighttime wakefulness by stimulating the serotonin receptor 5-HT1A.
+Its combined activity on both melatonin and serotonin receptors may help stimulate nerve cell growth in the brain.

 Piromelatine in clinical trials

-In mouse models of Alzheimer’s disease, a single injection of Piromelatine into the brain improved cognitive functions and memory, and provided protection against neuron death.
-Separate animal studies also support the effectiveness of Piromelatine in treating sleep disturbances.
+In a rat model of Alzheimer’s disease, a single injection of Piromelatine into the brain improved cognitive functions and memory, and provided protection against nerve cell death.
+A mouse study also supports the effectiveness of Piromelatine in treating sleep disturbances.

 In 2015, Neurim launched the ReCOGNITION study, a Phase 2 clinical trial (NCT02615002) to determine a Piromelatine dose that can effectively improve cognitive performance, as well as its safety and tolerability in patients with mild Alzheimer’s disease.

-The study is enrolling an estimated 500 patients being given a daily dose of either 5 mg, 20 mg, or 50 mg of Piromelatine or placebo for six months.
-Assessments will be made on patients’ change of cognitive function and ability to perform normal daily activities.
-The study states that it is still enrolling eligible patients at sites across the U.S., but it’s reported end date is March 2018.
-Information is available here.
+The study enrolled 500 patients who were given a daily dose of either 5 mg, 20 mg, or 50 mg of Piromelatine or placebo for six months.
+Assessments are being made regarding patients’ change of cognitive function and ability to perform normal daily activities.
+The study is active and completion is estimated for November 2019.